electrone901/html-css-portafolio/README.md

-This is an HTML and CSS project to practice flexbox, CSS, CSS Grid
+This is a simple portfolio website built with HTML5 and CSS using flexbox, CSS, CSS Grid, and animations.

 ## Table of Content